databricks-industry-solutions/daxs/README.md

 ## Getting Started

+To use DAXS, you'll need:
+- A Databricks Runtime ML (DBR-ML) cluster
-To use DAXS, you'll need to have Python installed along with the following libraries:
+- Python installed along with the following libraries:
 - pyod
 - scikit-learn
 - pandas